Teradata/stacki-wiki/wiki/Customization/Adding-RPMs.md

 ### Creating your own RPMS.

 Stacki has the ability to create rudimentary RPMS from directories to allow installing site specific software.
-Putting those applications in RPMS is recommended because it allows you to add them to a cart and take advantage of the peer-to-peer installer duing installation.
+Putting those applications in RPMS is recommended because it allows you to add them to a cart and take advantage of the peer-to-peer installer during installation.
 You can find details in [Creating Site RPMS](Creating-Site-RPMS)

 Frequently, there are configuration requirements for the service you have installed with an RPM.
 We will continue with the **site-custom** cart example in the [Adding Files](Adding-Files) and [Adding Scripts](Adding-Scripts) scripts sections to demonstrate.